Dmitry-Abakumov/cinema/README.md

-Hello it`s a React application - "Cinema".
+Hello it`s an React application - "Cinema".

 With it, you can: